manuelfessen/manuelfessen.de/src/pages/about.md

 ### Long, 1st Person
 I am a UX Designer based in Essen working at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"
             target="_blank">EASY Software</a>.
 I help with my skills and experience in delivering great User Experience to customers.
 Intuitive software is a MUST.
 I believe that everyone has the right to good software and should have fun while using it.
-In my free time, I like to read, I'm wishe to take more photos with my Fujifilm X-T30 and I try to go jogging regularly regardless of the weather.
+In my free time, I like to read, wish to take more photos with my Fujifilm X-T30 and I try to go jogging regularly regardless of the weather.

 ### Long, 3rd Person
 Manuel Fessen is UX Designer at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"